The Best Stadium Seats

-After out team spent 45 hours sitting on six seats for game-length durations, we selected the Picnic Time – Portable Ventura as the best stadium seat.
-It’s comfortable, includes arm rests, has good back support and is easy to lug around.
-For those who don’t want to spend more on their seat than a ticket to the game, the RIO Gear – My Pod is a great budget option.
-If you’re big and tall, we loved the Brawntide – Wide Stadium Seat which gives you more elbow room and thick, plush padding.
-This item also comes in a regular size too!
+Our team of testers spent 150 hours sitting on 14 of the highest-rated stadium seats for game-length durations, and we selected the Picnic Time – Portable Ventura as the best stadium seat.
+It’s comfortable, includes armrests, has good back support, and is easy to lug around.
+If you’re big and tall, we loved the Brawntide – Wide Stadium Seat, which gives you more elbow room and thick, plush padding.
+A great lightweight option is the Cascade Mountain Tech – Folding Stadium Seat, a quality product with excellent design.
+If you don’t want to spend more on a seat than a ticket to the game, the Northeast – Therm-A-SEAT is a decent budget option.

-After out team spent 45 hours sitting on six seats for game-length durations, we selected the Picnic Time – Portable Ventura as the best stadium seat.
-It’s comfortable, includes arm rests, has good back support and is easy to lug around.
-For those who don’t want to spend more on their seat than a ticket to the game, the RIO Gear – My Pod is a great budget option.
-If you’re big and tall, we loved the Brawntide – Wide Stadium Seat which gives you more elbow room and thick, plush padding.
-This item also comes in a regular size too!
+Our team of testers spent 150 hours sitting on 14 of the highest-rated stadium seats for game-length durations, and we selected the Picnic Time – Portable Ventura as the best stadium seat.
+It’s comfortable, includes armrests, has good back support, and is easy to lug around.
+If you’re big and tall, we loved the Brawntide – Wide Stadium Seat, which gives you more elbow room and thick, plush padding.
+A great lightweight option is the Cascade Mountain Tech – Folding Stadium Seat, a quality product with excellent design.
+If you don’t want to spend more on a seat than a ticket to the game, the Northeast – Therm-A-SEAT is a decent budget option.

 Table of contents